 If you need to raise this type of loan remember it cannot be used to service arrears of VAT and PAYE.
 Being behind with tax payments is likely to lead to a rejection of any proposal for an EFG loan.

 Not all applications are approved of course.
 If the company is clearly distressed the bank and or the DeBIS may reject applications.
 Can you raise enough to provide a solution and adequate working capital whilst you return to profit?
 Can you service the loan?
 Merely creating more debt is not a solution where radical surgery may be needed.
+Also remember that almost always the loan is backed up by a personal guarantee.
+If the bank can't get all the money out of you then they can then revert to the government to make up the shortfall.
 Think of a CVA and restructure the company's fixed and viable costs AND improve working capital.

 Factoring & Invoice Discounting